Why the latest Trump crisis is a really big deal

 Here's why:

-1. The competence question.
+1. The competence question

 There are few commodities as important to presidents as a reputation for competence.
 Once public confidence in a commander-in-chief's capacity to do his job wanes, their political decline can be brutally swift, as President George W. Bush and Jimmy Carter could attest.